isle-project/graphmaker/README.md

 :config OpenAI.apiKey <your-api-key>
 ```

-You are now ready to start using graphmaker to create graphs with natural language commands thanks to the power of AI!
+You are now ready to start using GraphMaker to create graphs with natural language commands thanks to the power of AI!

 You will see a simple prompt '&gt;&nbsp;' at which you can
 enter a *task* for GraphMaker to adjust the current graph